sourcekris/goRsaTool/README.md

 * Qi Cheng factorization from "A New Class of Unsafe Primes"
 * solve for plaintext with CRT components provided (Dp, Dq, p, q, c)
 * ecm (Lenstra elliptic curve method) - Not as good as other implementations at the moment though.
+* Franklin Reiter related message attack - Requires 1 key, 2 ciphertexts which are related with some minor different suffix.
+See the example keys in the examples/ subdirectory.

 ### Multi-Key Attacks
 * hastads broadcast attack